Junior Wardens news

 We are already planning for the summer and the Junior Wardens 20th anniversary.

-- East - we are going to be running some gardening, clearing and art projects
+- East - We are going to run gardening, clearing, and art projects

 Comments from people who engaged with us in half term